 TMD, transmembrane domain

 Given that 11 of the 19 putative iGluRs had at least 67% identity with the corresponding iGluRs of Aplysia, which may be the orthologous genes in Biomphalaria, we therefore name these following their orthologous genes.
-BglaGluR6.2 was named due to multiple copies of an orthologue of a B. glabrata gene exist and its relatively low similarity to AcalGluR6.
+BglaGluR6.2 was named due to multiple copies of an orthologue of a B. glabrata gene which exist and its relatively low similarity to AcalGluR6.
 The four novel NMDA type iGluRs were named BglGluN11 through BglGluN14 to avoid confusion with the names of non-NMDA type iGluRs, which number up to BglaGluR10.
 A previous report by Croset et al. [8] did indicate that iGluRs contain the Pfam domain corresponding to the ATD, similarly observed within most of the novel Biomphalaria iGluRs.

-Regarding IRs, two candidate IR subunits correspond to IR8a and IR25a, which share 31% and 53% amino acid identities with the spiny lobster Panulirus argus IR8a and 25a, respectively.
-Also, there exists 29% and 51% identity at the amino acid level to the fruitfly Drosophila melanogaster IR8a and 25a, respectively.
+Regarding the IRs, two candidate IR subunits correspond to IR8a and IR25a, which share 31% and 53% amino acid identities with the spiny lobster Panulirus argus IR8a and 25a, respectively.
+Also, there exists 29% and 51% identity at the amino acid level to the fruitfly Drosophila melanogaster, IR8a and 25a, respectively.
 Further, BglaIR25a showed a higher amino acid identity (69%) with the A. californica candidate IR25a sequence, a potential orthologue identified in B. glabrata.
-The remaining five putative IRs do not display considerable conservation to any reported IRs, particularly in the key functional domains, but retained their characteristic features, and thus was named using the Arabic numerals 1–5 based on the order of their identification in B. glabrata transcriptomes.
+The remaining five putative IRs do not display considerable conservation to any reported IRs, particularly in the key functional domains, but retained their characteristic features, and thus these were named using the Arabic numerals 1–5 based on the order of their identification in the B. glabrata transcriptomes.

 Molecular phylogeny and structure of B. glabrata IR and iGluRs

-The dendrogram depicted in Fig 1A is based on amino acid multiple sequence alignments of known and novel candidates and reference sequences of IRs and iGluRs retrieved from NCBI, including Panulirus argus, Aplysia californica, Biomphalaria glabrata and Drosophila melanogaster.
-It is immediately obvious that four primary phylogenetic groupings with the presence of two different phylum-specific IR lineages.
+The dendrogram depicted in Fig 1A is based on multiple sequence alignments of amino acid from known and novel candidates and reference sequences of IRs and iGluRs retrieved from NCBI, including Panulirus argus, Aplysia californica, Biomphalaria glabrata and Drosophila melanogaster.
+It is immediately obvious that there are four primary phylogenetic groupings with the presence of two different phylum-specific IR lineages.
 All putative B. glabrata iGluRs have been dispersed over two groups (NMDA and non-NMDA) and clustered with their corresponding orthologous genes into a group, in congruence with the BLAST results.
-The non-NMDAR (AMPAR/KainateR) group is the largest; containing 11 and 15 members from A. californica and B. glabrata, respectively, while the NMDAR group includes AcalGluN and 4 NMDA type iGluRs of B. glabrata.
+The non-NMDAR (AMPAR/KainateR) group is the largest, containing 11 and 15 members from A. californica and B. glabrata, respectively, while the NMDAR group includes AcalGluN and 4 NMDA type iGluRs of B. glabrata.

-The second largest cluster next to NMDAR group, composed of nine Aplysia IRs and two Panulirus IRs (IR4 and 7), along with five B. glabrata IRs (IR1-5), was labeled as an IR group.
-In addition to the phylogenetic clustering these sequences into the primary IR group, the Neighbor-joining tree further cluster these IRs into three clear species-specific subfamilies, with homology ranges from 19% to 26% between the Panuliurs and Biomphalaria, 21% to 35% between the Aplysia and Biomphalaria were determined.
-Even though they grouped together and largely clustered into a separate monophyletic clade, these five B. glabrata IRs (includes 3 partial and 2 full-length) exhibit weak similarities when compared together, and the relevant phylogenetic separation is mirrored by noticeable structural differences showed in their alignment analyses (Fig 1B).
+The second largest cluster next to the NMDAR group, composed of nine Aplysia IRs and two Panulirus IRs (IR4 and 7), along with five B. glabrata IRs (IR1-5), was labeled as an IR group.
+In addition to the phylogenetic clustering of these sequences into the primary IR group, the Neighbor-joining tree further clustered these IRs into three clear species-specific subfamilies; homology ranges from 19% to 26% between Panulirus and Biomphalaria and 21% to 35% between Aplysia and Biomphalaria were determined.
+Even though they grouped together and largely clustered into a separate monophyletic clade, these five B. glabrata IRs (includes 3 partial and 2 full-length) exhibited weak similarities when compared together, and the relevant phylogenetic separation is mirrored by noticeable structural differences shownin their alignment analyses (Fig 1B).